ezz55/quantium-dash-app/README.md

    - Python code was requested to be used for generating a Dash interface where 'X' would represent the date and 'Y' would represent the sales.
 A CSV file containing sales data was loaded and inspected to understand its structure.

 3. **Enhancements to Dash App**:
-   - Upon request, further enhancements were made to the Dash application:
    - The graph title was modified to include dynamic content based on the selection from the dropdown.
    - An "All Regions" option was added to the dropdown menu.
    - A second Y-axis was included in the graph to display price data alongside sales data.
    - An additional chart was created to display quantity data in a similar manner.

 4. **Styling of the Dash App**:
    - Styling for the Dash application was requested to make it visually appealing.
 Guidance was provided on applying inline CSS styles to various components of the app to adopt a dark-themed interface.
 This included styling for the header, dropdown menu, and graphs.